Urology: Urinary & Reproductive Disease Diagnosis & Treatment

 FREQUENTLY ASKED QUESTIONS

-Why do I have to fast before a testosterone test?
+Why do I need to have my blood drawn so early in the morning for a testosterone test?

 Spine Hospital of Louisiana